jhipster/generator-jhipster/CONTRIBUTING.md

     `buildandtest` : Generate and test the sample if specified else generate and test all samples `clean` : Clean the generated code for the sample if specified else clean all samples

 *NOTES FOR OLD DEVELOPERS: ./travis/build-samples.sh has been rewritten.
-Now it spawns several generation/build in same time.
-Improve performance.*
+Now it spawns several generation/build in same time and use a node_modules cache.
+Improve speed.*

 ## <a name="rules"></a> Coding Rules
 To ensure consistency throughout the source code, keep these rules in mind as you are working: